The clinical impact of diaphragm injury

-If the patient is coping with these changes diaphragm activity may remain largely unchanged.
-A worsening of the clinical situation and a requirement for greater respiratory work will most likely increase the diaphragm activity and improved resting position will lower diaphragm activity needed to generate breaths.
+If the patient is coping with these changes, diaphragm activity may remain largely unchanged.
+A worsening of the clinical situation and a requirement for greater respiratory work will most likely increase the diaphragm activity.
+An improved resting position will lower diaphragm activity needed to generate breaths.

 The image shows the continuous diaphragm activity of a patient who was about to be intubated due to acute respiratory distress following pneumonia.
-But by monitoring diaphragm activity, the clinician managed to optimize the support and turn the situation around.
+By monitoring diaphragm activity, the clinician managed to optimize the support and turn the situation around.

 Monitor and trend weaning